xavsio4/sensorslog_nuxt_client/README.md

 # sensorslog nuxt client

 This is a Nuxt project which layout is based on Bootstrap Vue.
-It is the actual client web app to sensorslog.eu backend (Laravel).
+It is the actual client web app to sensorslog.com backend (Laravel).

 Sensorslog is a free platform to log your iot's project data into a database via a Rest Api endpoint.